Join YPT for a tour in a land that we know and love, the nuclear wasteland of Chernobyl and unrecognized country of Transnistria!

 Saturday 18th July – Bucharest

 We’ll meet our local Romanian guide for a day tour of Ceausescu’s Bucharest!
-No trip to Romania would be worth any salt unless we went and looked at everything and anything Ceausescu related, the don of Eastern Bloc extreme.
+No trip to Romania would be worth its salt unless we went and looked at everything and anything Ceausescu related, the don of Eastern Bloc extreme.
 We will do a local walking tour, seeing all the must-see sites from “revolutionary” times such as the enormous Palace of the Parliament, see where the Communist regime went down in flames on the bullet riddled streets around Revolutionary Square, see the churches that avoided Communist destruction by being placed on wheels and slid across the city and much more.

 Sunday 19th July – Chisinau

 Early morning arrival in Chisinau and transfer to our central hotel.

 Check-in and catch up on some much-needed rest

 City walking tour of Chisinau.
 We’ll visit the abandoned National Hotel, see one of the most stunning monasteries in the city which was thankfully spared destruction under Communism, see the infamous city prison which has been declared a breach of human rights amongst other things.

 We’ll see the enormous World War II Memorial and climb some tanks and surface to air missiles at the Military Museum!

 Return to the hotel for an afternoon trip to Cricova Winery to see the wine making process and to of course sample a good amount of Eastern Europe’s best wine!
 This is one of the most fantastic wine cellars you are ever likely to see.
 We’ll enjoy a sampling of traditional Moldovan food here also.

 After some free time at the hotel we’ll head for a hearty meal at a local institution and drinks downtown.